 After Hillman made it a 2-1 Philadelphia lead in the first half minute of the final stanza, Kelly provided Favell with an insurance goal midway through the third to close out the scoring.

-Bobby Clarke assisted on both of the Flyers' third period tallies, while Favell finished with 19 saves on 20 shots.
+Bobby Clarke assisted on both of the Flyers' third period tallies, while Favell finished with 19 saves on 20 shots in the winning effort.

 1972 -- Freshman Bill Barber recorded the first multiple goal game of his career, scoring both Philadelphia markers in a 5-2 loss to the Pittsburgh Penguins at Civic Arena.